Skip to main content

 4. To promote school district community awareness of the entire transportation program, including safety, adequacy, deficiency, and standards of service.

-5. Any questions or concerns about transportation, please call Ron Cooper at 315-677-9700 or email at RCooper@lafayetteschools.org
+5. Any questions or concerns about transportation, please call Christine Finch at 315-677-9700 or email at cfinch@lafayetteschools.org

 Thank you to the LaFayette Community for their continued support of the LaFayette Central School Transportation Department.